EOSIO/welcome/docs/30_getting-started-guide/25_hello-world.md

 >> Hello, alice
 ```

-This version of the hello world smart contract is a simple example.
-The "hi" action may be called by any user.
+This version of the **_Hello World_** smart contract is a simple example.
+The `hi` action may be called by any user.
 Smart contracts should be secure so extend the code to add authorization.
 This forces the smart contract to check which account is used to call the action.

 ## Authorization

-The blockchain uses asymmetric cryptography to verify that the account pushing a transaction has signed the transaction with the matching private key.
+The EOSIO blockchain uses asymmetric cryptography to verify that the account pushing a transaction has signed the transaction with the matching private key.
 EOSIO blockchains use account authority tables to check the account has the required authority to perform an action.
 Using authorization is the first step towards [securing your smart contract.](https://developers.eos.io/manuals/eosio.cdt/v1.7/best-practices/securing_your_contract) Follow this link [for more information about authorization checks.](https://developers.eos.io/manuals/eosio.cdt/v1.8/how-to-guides/authorization/how_to_restrict_access_to_an_action_by_user)

 Add [require_auth](https://developers.eos.io/manuals/eosio.cdt/latest/group__action#function-require_auth) to the smart contract, the `require_auth` function checks authorization and ensures the name parameter matches the user executing and authorizing the action.